claydotio/flak-cannon/README.md

 If the user is anonymous (yes, create anonymous users), and then logs in, create a new user with the proper `group`

+#### Creating an experiment
+experiment creation requires admin login.
+See sensitive.js for the password
+Use basic auth when making the request - admin:pass

 ##### new user
 post `/user`
 ```js